JoseMokeni/Image-Colorization/README.md

 ### 1.7- Training function

-I hope this code is self-explanatory.
+We hope this code is self-explanatory.
 Every epoch takes about 4 minutes on not a powerful GPU as Nvidia P5000.
 So if you are using 1080Ti or higher, it will be much faster.

 ```python